juvar/murano-tutorial/source/introduction.rst

 * JSON-based Murano API, that duplicates the functionality of Murano Dashboard
 * Command-line interface for Murano.
 It is a wrapper around Murano JSON API
-* MuranoPL - a yaml-based DSL (Domaim Specific Language) that describes workflow that orchestrates creation and configuration of various components and resources.
+* MuranoPL - a YAML-based DSL (Domain Specific Language) that describes workflow that orchestrates creation and configuration of various components and resources.
+MuranoPL is executed by central Murano component ``murano-engine``.

+The big yet simplified picture that renders Murano components and basic interactions between them can be found here: https://software.mirantis.com/wp-content/uploads/2013/10/Murano-Block-Diagram.gif

 Application, Environment and Package are the key Murano notions.
 Murano Dashboard offers panels to manage Applications, Environments and Packages.